rakitko/NoStRa/Docs/readme.txt

 but also with the true field and error ``covariances of the day''.
 The capabilities of the  doubly stochastic model are illustrated in numerical experiments with the Ensemble Kalman Filter (EnKF).
-A  spectral-space examination of the {true} EnKF prior covariances suggests a new parametric non-stationary spatial covariance model.
+The capabilities of the  doubly stochastic model are illustrated in numerical experiments with the Ensemble Kalman Filter (EnKF).
-The spatial model is shown to yield a good approximation to the true covariances and thus can potentially be used to regularize the specification of the prior covariances in ensemble based data assimilation techniques.
+It is shown that the accuracy of the forecast-ensemble sample covariance matrix can be substantially improved by  its temporal smoothing.
 The main author of the R package is Alexander Rakitko rakitko@gmail.com.

 The corresponding author of the paper is Michael Tsyrulnikov mik.tsyrulnikov@gmail.com.